Designed to inhibit viral adhesion to the epithelium of the nose, preventing virus-induced exacerbations of underlying respiratory diseases.

 The exacerbation of disease caused by respiratory viral infections can accelerate lung function decline and lead to greater morbidity and mortality rates as well as significantly higher healthcare costs.

-Neumifil is being developed to and thereby the disease burden for patients who currently have limited prevention options.
+Neumifil is being developed to prevent viral respiratory infections in patients with chronic respiratory diseases, and thereby potentially reducing the disease burden for patients who currently have limited prevention options.

 The shortcomings of current treatments

 For those patients that have frequent exacerbations, prophylactic antibiotics are administered to help reduce the frequency of exacerbations and admissions to hospital.
-However, antibiotics will have limited treatment efficacy for viral respiratory tract infections, can lead to antimicrobial resistance and are used at a considerable cost to payors.
+However, side effects and the potential for the development of antibiotic resistance is a serious public health problem and is a considerable cost to payors.